dl1rich/Systemd_TimerExample/README.md

 1. Create a service file
 2. Create a timer file
 3. Create a dummy file or script to run (edit on service file at ExecStart)
 4. Hook up the timer and service file with systemd.
+(Start / Enable)

 dl_backup.service (file)